electric-sql/electric/website/blog/posts/2024-12-09-electric-beta-release.md

     <img :src="LinearLiteScreenshot" />
   </a>
   <figcaption>
     Screenshot of Linearlite.
-Click on it to
     <a href="https://linearlite.examples.electric-sql.com" target="_blank">
-      open the demo</a>
+      Open the demo</a>
   </figcaption>
 </figure>